 Building Organization Design Capability in Change Partners

 In a previous post, we addressed the role of change partners in transformational change, and what makes a successful change partner.
-Before we go farther, let’s briefly explore why it’s important for change partners to be trained in organization design.
-This is best illustrated by a story.
+Before we go farther, let’s explore why we should train change partners in organization design.
+We can use a story to illustrate this.

 We have a client who is the primary supplier of a particular in-demand chemical.
-This chemical is profitable but offers very little room for growth in sales since this company has already cornered the global market for it.
-A few years ago the leaders of the organization decided they needed to expand their offerings in order to facilitate growth.
-So they decided to start making specialty chemicals.
+This chemical is profitable but offers very little room for sales growth.
+The company has already cornered the global market for it.
+A few years ago, the organization’s leaders decided they needed to expand their offerings in order to facilitate growth.
+They decided to start making specialty chemicals.

-Upon implementing this plan, they did succeed in bringing several innovative specialty chemicals to market.
+Upon implementing this plan, they succeeded in bringing several innovative specialty chemicals to market.
 However, they were not able to realize noticeable commercial benefits from doing so.
-At a loss as to how to win in the specialty chemical business, they hired us to train 50 of their leaders on the principles of being a good alignment leader.
+At a loss as to how to win in the specialty chemical business, they hired us to train 50 of their leaders on the principles of being a good Alignment Leader.

-So now these leaders have started to turn to their HR partners and say, “I realize we’re not set up to sell specialty chemicals, can you come help me figure out how to set up our organization to do this?”
+Now these leaders have started to turn to their HR partners and say, “I realize we’re not set up to sell specialty chemicals.
+Can you come help me figure out how to set up our organization to do this?”
 What they’re running into is that those HR partners don’t know how to do it either.
-So the next step for them is to help these change partners quickly get up to speed on the skills they need to develop an organization capable of selling specialty chemicals.
+The next step is to help these change partners quickly get up to speed on the skills they need to develop an organization capable of selling specialty chemicals.

-Asking these four key questions before determining a course of action to train change partners will help to ensure that the organization design training received is adequate to the situation.
+Ask these four key questions before determining a course of action to train change partners.
+The answers will help ensure that the organization design training received is adequate to the situation.

 - What do I want the change partner to be able to do?
-Do they need to be fully proficient and capable of any and everything, or only specific aspects of organization design?
-Do they need to be aware, so they can help explain the change process to others?
-Or, do they need to be able to do it on their own in select circumstances but rely on an external partner if they get into something more complicated?
+Do they need to be fully proficient in all aspects of organization design or do they only need to understand specific elements?
+Will they need to help explain the change process to others?
+Will they need to be able to do the organization design on their own in select circumstances but rely on an external partner if they get into something more complicated?

 - How are they set up to deliver the work?
-Once we know what they need to do, we need to define how the change partner will be set up to operate.
-Will they be working by themselves?
-Or are they delivering their work and service in a way that is coordinated with others?
+Once we know what the change partner needs to do, we need to define how they will operate.
+Will they work by themselves or coordinate with others?
 Will they be leading a team directly or working as an advisor to team leaders?

 - How do we give them the skills?
-What other resources are available to help the Change Partners acquire and apply new skills?
-Training a change partner in organization design thus calls for a focus on a combination of practical skills and hands-on work.
+What other resources are available to help the change partners acquire and apply new skills?
+Training a change partner in organization design calls for a combination of practical skills and hands-on work.
 This is important to consider when selecting training methods.
 In many cases, face-to-face training methods are advantageous, as well as intense how-to learning and hands-on methods that encourage responsive thinking.

 - How do we help them to master those skills?
-What opportunities can we give the change partner to develop their capability further once the initial training period is over?
-Once training has been completed, it is also essential to provide opportunities for a change partner to practice the learned skills in a controlled environment.
-For example, they could be given the opportunity to shadow a project with someone experienced in this type of work.
-Once they’ve had that experience, they can then try to do it on their own, perhaps with some coaching behind the scenes.
+What opportunities can we give the change partner to further develop their capability once the initial training period is over?
+After training is complete, change partners should practice their new skills in a controlled environment.
+For example, they can shadow a project with someone experienced in this type of work.
+They can then try to do it on their own, perhaps with some coaching behind the scenes.